Thomas Jay Ryan

-Thomas Jay Ryan (born August 1, 1962) is an American stage and film actor.
+Thomas Jay Ryan (born August 1, 1962) is an American actor.
 He may be best known for his starring role in the 1997 film Henry Fool.

 Early life and education

 Born in Pittsburgh, Pennsylvania, Ryan attended Carnegie Mellon University and has worked in such theaters as the Guthrie Theater in Minneapolis and the Yale Repertory Theatre in New Haven.
 In addition, he has worked with avant garde playwright Richard Foreman and has played roles ranging from Dracula to Degas.

 Career

 Ryan had supporting roles in a variety of films, including Teknolust, Eternal Sunshine of the Spotless Mind, The Book of Life, Dream Boy, and the sequels to Henry Fool, Fay Grim (2007) and Ned Rifle (2014).

 He played pioneering gay activist Harry Hay in the initial production of the play The Temperamentals in 2009 in New York.
 In 2016, Ryan played Thomas Putnam in Ivo van Hove's production of Arthur Miller's play The Crucible at the Walter Kerr Theatre on Broadway.
 In 2019 he appeared in the off-Broadway play Eureka Day.

+From August 8-25 2023, Ryan performed as Serebryakov in Uncle Vanya, a off-off broadway production in an unmarked Manhattan loft.
+He replaced Bill Irwin, who had performed the role earlier in the summer.